radTuti/radTuti.github.io/README.md

 #Tuti A.

-This is the source for my jekyll site at [live website](http://radtuti.github.io)
+This is the source for my blog.
+View the [live website](http://radtuti.github.io)

 #License & Copyright